DHTMLX/docs-suite/docs/grid/configuration.md

 You can specify the text of the header/footer column via the `text` property.
 It can be set either as a string or a callback function which is called with the following parameter:

-- `content` - an object with the content of the header/footer tooltip that contains the counted values as `[key: string]`, where the key is either the key defined in the list or the functor name.
-The counted values are taken either from the [`summary`](grid/api/grid_summary_config.md) config option of the component or the [`summary`](grid/api/api_gridcolumn_properties.md) config option of a column
+- `content` - an object with the content of the header/footer tooltip that contains the calculated values as `[key: string]`, where the key is either the key defined in the list or the functor name.
+The calculated values are taken either from the [`summary`](grid/api/grid_summary_config.md) config option of the component or the [`summary`](grid/api/api_gridcolumn_properties.md) config option of a column

 :::note
 In case key names in the `summary` configs are the same, values are taken from the column's configuration option.
 :::

-In the example below the text of the column's header is set as a string and the text of the footer is set as a callback function that takes counted values both from the column `summary` config (*count*) and the grid's config (*totalPopulation*):
+In the example below the text of the column's header is set as a string and the text of the footer is set as a callback function that takes calculated values both from the column `summary` config (*count*) and the grid's config (*totalPopulation*):

 ~~~jsx {6,7}
 const grid = new dhx.Grid("grid_container", {